SHOP ALL PRODUCTS NOW

 Sublingual tinctures

 Many cannabis users consume THC in tincture form.
 When taken sublingually (under the tongue), THC is absorbed directly into the bloodstream.
-This means effects can come in as little as 15-45 minutes, making onset quicker than THC edibles.
+This means effects can come in as little as 15-45 minutes, making the onset quicker than edibles.

-THCa, on the other hand, can be made by juicing raw cannabis leaves or flower or making capsules that preserve the raw cannabinoid.
+THCa, on the other hand, can be made by juicing raw cannabis leaves or flower or by making capsules that preserve the raw cannabinoid.

 Raw cannabis